Liam-a-34/week-2-mini-challenge/README.md

     ![On a mobile device, the application displays one CSS code snippet per row.](./Images/03-app-mobile.png)

+# Mock-Up
 ![Screenshot of the live webpage](./assets/images/screenshot.png)

-## Credits
+# Credit

-Group project members: Liam Allen, Joon Kim, Trenton Kirchner, and Alexandria White.
+Group project members:
+* Liam Allen
+* Joon Kim
+* Trenton Kirchner
+* Alexandria White

-## License
+# License

-MIT License
+* MIT License

+# Links
+* URL of deployed application:
+* URL of GitHub Repository: https://github.com/Liam-a-34/week-2-mini-challenge

-## 📝 Notes
+# 📝 Notes
-We learned how to use pre which is used to structure text, almost like hard coding spaces and indentations.
+* We learned how to use pre which is used to structure text, almost like hard coding spaces and indentations.
 This keeps the user from having to do individual lines and keeps the CSS code clean.